wjcodes/festive-saturn/src/pages/index.md

             url: /features
   - section_id: call-to-action
     type: section_cta
-    title: This Is Call To Action Block!
+    title: Reach out to Us!
     subtitle: This is an optional description for the call to action block.
     actions:
       - label: Get Started